 DIY Ombre Easter Eggs – How to make them

 Let’s get started with these cool Easter eggs.
-Here is what you will need to make them.
+This is a pretty easy tip for coloring Easter eggs.
+If you love the look of ombre gradient colors, here is what you will need to make them.

 Materials needed for these dyed eggs: